NBISweden/development-guidelines/README.md

 or entire code bases.

-It is worth noting that when using automatic tools for formatting it is preferrably done in agreement with all of the contributors to the code base where the tools are applied.
+It is worth noting that when using automatic tools for formatting it is preferably done in agreement with all of the contributors to the code base where the tools are applied.
 Inconsistent use of automatic formatting tools may cause unwanted diffs for the ones using it.